-The CRS provides for annual automatic exchange between governments of financial account information, including balances, interest, dividends, and sales proceeds from financial assets, reported to governments by financial institutions and covering accounts held by individuals and entities including trusts and foundations.
+The CRS provides for annual automatic exchange between governments of financial account information, including balances, interest, dividends, and sales proceeds from financial assets, reported to governments by financial institutions and covering accounts held by individuals and entities including trusts and foundations., there will be a global automatic exchange of information between tax authorities.
 The CRS is intended to assist governments in reducing the possibility for tax evasion by providing for the exchange of non-resident information with the tax authorities in the taxpayer's country of residence.
 It is also aimed at enabling governments to discover formerly undetected tax evasion and to recover tax revenue lost to non-compliant taxpayers, and further strengthen international efforts to increase transparency, cooperation, and accountability among Multinational Entities and tax administrations.